Ali-RS/jme-vehicles/readme.md

 + H : sound the horn
 + R : reset the vehicle to a parked state
 + Pause or . : toggle the simulation paused/running
++ F12 : capture a screenshot to the current working directory

 ![screenshot](https://i.ibb.co/JyPHdv8/image.png)